J.P. Crawford Player Props: Mariners vs. Yankees

-The Seattle Mariners and J.P.
-Crawford, who went 0-for-3 last time out, battle Gerrit Cole and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.
+The Seattle Mariners, including J.P.
+Crawford (hitting .237 in his past 10 games, with three doubles, a home run, eight walks and two RBI), take on starting pitcher Domingo German and the New York Yankees at Yankee Stadium, Thursday at 7:05 PM ET.

 J.P.
 Crawford Game Info & Props vs. the Yankees